 - You have been denied access to the USA before

-- The consular clerk is not convinced you meet the requirements
+- The embassy employee is not convinced you meet the requirements

-However, this is only a selection of reasons why a US visa might be rejected.
-Remember that applying for a visa takes more time than an ESTA application.
+However, this is only a selection of reasons why a U.S. visa might be rejected.
+Keep in mind that applying for a visa takes more time than an ESTA application.
 Applying for a USA visa can quickly take a month, while an ESTA can often be arranged in a matter of minutes.

 - Two recent passport photos